 - But we sin (“doing anything God doesn’t want us to do”).

 - The punishment for sin is death (separation from God…broken relationship).

-Jesus Died (Both hands outstretched to the sides.)
+Jesus Died (Stretch out both hands to the sides.)

 - Jesus took our punishment for us by dying on the cross.

-- Like your bro or sis taking a timeout or spanking for you.
+- It’s like your brother or sister taking a timeout or consequence for you.